aurora-website/website_v1/src/contact/README.md

 ...or click on the QR code images to open the links.
 (QR codes are cooler, though.)

-::: warning Important!
+::: guide Important!
-Please read the group rules, pinned messages and a few of the previous messages to see if their context is what you are looking for before
+Please read the group rules, pinned messages and a few of the previous messages to see if their context is what you are looking for before asking any questions, you're helping us reduce spam and time! 👍
 :::